aperezdc/signify/README-earthly.md

 Spring cleaning for builds

-One use case for a container build is web software.
+Every time I build an open source project from scratch, I end up installing a bunch of dependencies.
+Surprisingly often, this works out fine.
+But often it's tricky to get the build working the same way on multiple systems.

+Containerize it right?

-I want an accurate copy of the production environment inside a container, but I still want to be able to edit files
+I want an accurate copy of the production environment inside a container, but I still want to be able to edit files and use my web framework's auto-reload feature.

 In this case I want something like the